-Since being founded in 1980, John Hansard Gallery has been located on the University of Southampton’s Highfield campus.
-During this time, our programme often explored the legacy of the early conceptual art movement and its influence on succeeding generations of artists.
-In 2018, after 38-years on Highfield campus, we relocated to our new purpose-built space here in Guildhall Square.
+Since being founded in 1979, John Hansard Gallery has been located on the University’s Highfield Campus in a building that was originally designed to house a tidal model of the Solent basin.
+During this time, the Gallery was marked by a consistent and focused programme, an element of which explored the legacy of the early conceptual art movement and its influence on succeeding generations of artists.
+Embracing the Gallery’s unique position within the University, new commissions were often created through mutually beneficial collaborations between artists and academics from a wide variety of disciplines.
+In 2018, after 39-years on Highfield campus, John Hansard Gallery relocated to a new purpose-built city centre space in Southampton’s Guildhall Square.

-Bridging both our previous and new city centre homes, the exhibition Time After Time re-examines some key site-specific installations that were shown at the Gallery between 1992 and 2016.
-This exhibition returns to works by artists Caroline Bergvall, Victor Burgin, Hamad Butt, John Latham, Charlotte Posenenske, alongside a new work by Walter van Rijn.
-By returning to these works, the impact of reimagining an original, temporary installation and the significance of its location are explored.
-Time After Time is curated by Professor Stephen Foster (John Hansard Gallery Director from 1987–2017) and has been made possible through support from the Henry Moore Foundation.
+Bridging both its previous and new city centre homes, Time After Time re-examines some key site-specific installations that were shown at the Gallery between 1993 and 2016 by artists Caroline Bergvall, Victor Burgin, Hamad Butt, John Latham, Charlotte Posenenske, alongside a new work by Walter van Rijn.
+By remaking these works, the pragmatics of reimagining the ‘original’ temporary installation and the significance of ‘site’ are explored.

 In 2010, Caroline Bergvall created Middling English for John Hansard Gallery.
 Evolving from her AHRC Research Fellowship in the University of Southampton’s English Department, Middling English combined poetry, sound and a highly counterbalanced sculptural installation that spanned the Gallery.
 For Time After Time, Bergvall will create a new installation, drawing on elements from Middling English in combination with newly developed works.